-Similar to the framework above, this framework also established by Medway Council, similarly consists of a number of Lots which cover different aspects of consultancy required to deliver a construction project, and can be used to appoint a company via a direct award or via a mini-competition.
+This framework was established by Medway Council.
+It consists of a number of Lots which cover different aspects of consultancy required to deliver a construction project, and can be used to appoint a company via a direct award or via a mini-competition.